zerofourseven/ecommerce-product-page-shoes/README.md

 }
 ```

 ```js
 const proudOfThisFunc = () => {
   console.log("🎉");
 };
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
+If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.--->

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+In future projects, I'd like to try incorporating other front-end related technologies that I did not make use of here (e.g. React, TailwindCSS), to gain understanding and experience with them.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [CSS Tricks](https://css-tricks.com/) - An excellent resource full of information on how to effectively work with CSS.
+- [CSS color to filter generator](https://codepen.io/sosuke/pen/Pjoqqp) - This was helpful with easily applying color changes to icons in this project.

 ## Author